Article updated on 02/03/20 by Clare Kiernan

-The use of rubber and plastics materials in buildings, both for construction and decoration, continues to increase, particularly as architects, designers and builders appreciate their advantages in construction terms and in the provision of so called ‘maintenance free’ structures.
-Today, plastics materials are so widely used in the building industry that it would be difficult to envisage the construction of any building without them.
-Many products are available which meet the various building and fire regulations.
-Some of the areas in which these materials are used are listed in table 1.
+The use of rubber and plastic materials in buildings, both for construction and decoration, continues to increase, particularly as architects, designers and builders appreciate their advantages in construction terms and the provision of ‘maintenance-free’ structures.
+Today, plastic materials are so widely used in the building industry that it would be difficult to envisage the construction of any building without them.
+Notably, many plastic products are available which meet the various building and fire regulations.
+Some of the areas in which these materials are used are listed in Table 1.

 Table 1.
 Application of plastics and rubbers in building

 ||Pipes and gutters